-An intervertebral disc is located in between the bones (vertebrae) of the spine to provide cushioning support and flexibility within the spine.
-However, these discs may become damaged and may tear or move out of place.
-A herniated disc, also known as a ruptured or slipped disc, is a common condition that may occur as a result of gradual wear and tear on the disc or from an injury to the spine that cracks or tears the disc and causes it to bulge or break open.
+A herniated disc, also known as a ruptured or slipped disc, is a relatively common spinal condition.
+It may occur as a result of gradual wear and tear on a spinal disc or from an injury to the spine that cracks a disc, causing it to bulge or break open.

 Spinal discs are cushiony, sponge-like pads that sit between the vertebrae (the bones of your spine).
 A spinal disc is like a jelly donut.
 The outside of the “donut” is called the annulus fibrosus (AF).
 It is made of many ring-like layers of fibrous tissue, with tough on the inside and softer in the middle.
 The “jelly” part in the middle is called the nucleus pulposus (NP).

 With a herniated disc, the NP can break through the outer AF layer, pressing against an adjacent nerve root.
 If the inner NP tissue touches or presses directly on your spinal cord or nerve root, you could experience pain if the affected nerves are not functioning properly.

 Symptoms of a Herniated Disc

 Depending on the location of the disc, patients with a herniated disc may experience:

 - Radiating pain into the legs or arms

 Symptoms from a herniated disc often develop suddenly and might gradually go away as the material is reabsorbed back into the disc.
 However, if the material remains, it can put more pressure on your nerves, which might lead to more severe or chronic pain.